Mharbulous/Front-First-Method/Method/FF-phase7.md

 ```

-Nuances from Full Instructions:
+## Nuances from Full Instructions

-Step 4.1: Implement Comprehensive Testing (Unit, Integration, End-to-End for UI-Backend flow)
+### Step 4.1: Implement Comprehensive Testing (Unit, Integration, End-to-End for UI-Backend flow)

-- For all AI-generated backend code, assist in generating unit tests that cover individual functions and logic.
+*   For all AI-generated backend code, assist in generating unit tests that cover individual functions and logic.

-- Define and help set up integration tests to verify interactions between different backend modules/services.
+*   Define and help set up integration tests to verify interactions between different backend modules/services.

-- Outline end-to-end test scenarios that trace complete user flows from the (now connected) front-end through the backend and back to the UI.
+*   Outline end-to-end test scenarios that trace complete user flows from the (now connected) front-end through the backend and back to the UI.
 AI can be instrumental in devising test scripts.

-Nuances from Full Instructions:
-Step 4.2: Refine based on test results and further feedback
+### Step 4.2: Refine based on test results and further feedback

-- Analyze test results.
+*   Analyze test results.
 If failures occur, assist in debugging by identifying potential error sources in the AI-generated code, leveraging AI's strengths in error analysis and explanation.

-- Incorporate any further user/stakeholder feedback that arises from testing the integrated application.
+*   Incorporate any further user/stakeholder feedback that arises from testing the integrated application.

-- Repeat development and testing steps as needed until the feature/application meets all requirements.
+*   Repeat development and testing steps as needed until the feature/application meets all requirements.